suffolklibraries/lgc/content/collections/events/like-a-tree.md

     content:
       -
         type: text
-        text: 'Come along and immerse yourself in a magical story told with puppets. ''' -
+        text: "Come along and immerse yourself in a magical story told with puppets. '" -
         type: text
         marks: